dsnopek/lingwo/README.txt

 	 * Click "edit" by the "Dictionary entry" type
 	 * Expand "Workflow settings" and change "Multilingual support" to "Enabled, with translation"
 	 * Click "Save content type"
-   - If you are using the views module, you may want to consider disabling the "dictionary" view and enabling the "dictionary_multiple" view.
+   - If you are using the views module, you may want to consider disabling the "lingwo_dictionary" view and enabling the "lingwo_dictionary_multiple" view.
  * If you want to using Lingwo to manage multiple senses on each entry, enable the "lingwo_senses" module.